 I like to help people do that.
 I am also fiercely protective of losing what is special about libraries, and much of my work concerns this preservation issue in its many facets.
 I am a user-oriented librarian when I’m working at a library, and a library activist when I am not.
 My passion presently is mucking about in the intersection of libraries, technology and politics and describing what I find there.

 I am not currently a member of ALA though I was elected to be an ALA Councilor in 2004 and served a two year term.
 I re-joined ALA in 2020 to be the Vermont Chapter Councilor.
 I feel the double-edged sword of participating in a flawed system versus sitting out and not participating at all.
 I write on library topics frequently, and have published two books: I co-edited Revolting Librarians Redux, and I wrote Without A Net: Librarians Bridging the Digital Divide.
-I’m on the road speaking on library issues a lot, check the sidebar and please come see me and say hello if I’ll be in your town.
+I’m on the road speaking on library issues a lot, mostly in New England..

-All personal content on this website is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 License.
+All personal content on this website is licensed under a CC BY-NC license.